haf/Http.fs/README.md

 |> Array.iter (printfn "%s")
 ```

+Check out *HttpClient.SampleApplication*, which contains a program demonstrating the library being used and (to some extent) unit tested.

 *Note* because some of the request and response headers have the same names, to prevent name clashes, the response versions have 'Response' stuck on the end, e.g.

 ``` fsharp